bcunni2/vds/readme.md

 https://discord.gg/87EyrgJ
 (maybe email me to schedule until things get rolling brandoncomputer@hotmail.com)

+## How should I clone this?

+I'm using Tortoise SVN.

 ## Getting Started
 The best way to get started is to find a brief minimal Powershell tutorial, and review the provided material and examples here.
 Visual DialogShell is technically a Powershell module, but the goal of the module is to create seamless DialogScript integration.
 Powershell scripting will just work, and as much of DialogScript as possible will also be supported.